 What Is OpenClaw?

-OpenClaw is an open-source AI agent framework designed to let developers and businesses build autonomous agents that interact with users across messaging platforms like Telegram, Discord, and WhatsApp.
+OpenClaw is an open-source AI agent framework designed to let developers and businesses build autonomous agents that interact with users across messaging platforms like Telegram, Discord, WhatsApp, iMessage, Signal, Slack, and more.
 Unlike simple chatbots, OpenClaw agents can execute code, search the web, manage files, schedule tasks, and integrate with external services — all while maintaining persistent context across conversations.

 Built on Node.js, OpenClaw agents run as isolated processes with their own workspace, memory, and skill set.
 Each agent is configured through workspace files that define its identity, personality, and operating instructions — making it possible to create highly specialized assistants for virtually any use case.